outskirtslabs/busker/README.md

 Platform Requirements:

 - requires JDK version 21 or higher (JDK 25 or higher for GraalVM native-image builds).

-- pre-built jars containing the native binaries are available for Linux and macOS on aarch64 and x86-64.
+Pre-built jars containing the native binaries are available for Linux and macOS on aarch64 and x86-64.

 ## Roadmap